wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 Finally, click 'Finished' to complete the configuration of your monitor object.

+On the ClearPass side, configure your guest operator login policy to map the test username to the default "Null Profile".
+This allows login but assigns no privileges.
+The test username/password can be configured in the local user database, or an external resource like Active Directory if desired.

 ## Script Variables

 The script uses the following variables, which are set in the monitor object itself: